 At the University of Wisconsin-Madison Hospital, Elizabeth Bourne, an occupational therapist, assists in the rehabilitation process of patients affected by the debilitating effects of strokes.
 Her objective is to use a measuring device to obtain a quantitative assessment on the progress of the patients' force application abilities of a finger pinch.
-Currently, pinch meters that are available cost approximately \$300 and do not sense forces small enough to interpret the extreme level of disability of the targeted stroke patients.
-Our goal is to design a device that is capable of sensing pinch force in 0.2 kg increments to further assist Elizabeth Bourne in bettering the stroke patient rehabilitation procedure.
-Through our research, we have designed a device that utilizes a micro load cell that can produce the proper efficiency and accuracy.
+Currently, pinch meters that are available are exceptionally expensive and do not sense forces small enough to interpret the extreme level of disability of the targeted stroke patients.
+Our goal is to design a device that is capable of sensing small increments of pinch forces applied to further assist Elizabeth Bourne in bettering the stroke patient rehabilitation procedure.
+Through our research, we were able to analyze methods of force measurement and compile the necessary components into our design to create a device with efficiency and accuracy.